altaga/BioPay-IOTA/README.md

 <img src="./Images/send1.jpg" width="32%">

-Todas las coins que tenga esta wallet podran ser transferidas de forma sencilla mediante Send, sin embargo el codigo para mandarlas varia de coin nativa IOTA y todas las demas coins.
+All coins in this wallet can be easily transferred using Send, however the code to send them varies from the native IOTA coin to all other coins.

 - Send Coins:
     ```javascript